bgamari/ghc-wiki-import/trac-notification.md

 My Project \<http://myproj.example.com/\>

 **Important**: Only those ticket fields that are listed in `sel` are part of the HTML mail.
-If you have defined custom ticket fields which shall be part of the mail they have to be added to `sel`, example:
+If you have defined custom ticket fields which are to be part of the mail, then they have to be added to `sel`.
+Example:

 ```wiki